mariajbellido/mariajbellido/README.md

 ### Switching careers.
 Where I started, and where I am heading to.

-After quite a long working experience in other fields (mainly import, export and logistics), I decided to switch to digital businesses from traditional, brick-and-mortar companies.  \
+After quite a long working experience in other fields (mainly as an import, export and logistics manager), I decided to switch to digital businesses from traditional, brick-and-mortar companies.  \
-For different reasons, it took a while until I got 100% involved with a native digital brand in its infancy.
-I had the outstanding opportunity to build something great with its owner, until Brexit, and some other factors, make the project difficult to sustain eventually.
+For different reasons, it took a while until I got 100% involved with a native digital brand, that was in its infancy at that moment.
+I had the outstanding opportunity to build something great with its owner, until Brexit, and some other factors, made the project difficult to sustain.

 It took a while to transfer the local little company that supported the main activity, so I decided to take a short break to strengthen my skills in digital marketing.
 I enjoyed technical stuff, while I felt a bit upset about “overexposure” in social media taught in some courses.